Fast pseudorandom quantum state generators via inflationary quantum gates: Methods

 We now proceed to consider ensembles of circuits, and analyze the evolution of the probability distribution, $P(p_i;\ell)$, of the $p_i$, as function of $\ell$.
 The recursion relation for $P(p_i;\ell)$, obtained by using Eq.~\eqref{eq:app-recursion_pi}, reads

 where the gates $g$ are drawn from a probability distribution ${\cal P}_{\rm set}(g)$ that depends on the specific set of gates employed, and which we assume to be independent of the bitline index $i$.
-The initial condition is determined by the fraction $f$~\footnote{We note that the assumption of independence of the bitline index cannot be justified unless $f$ is intensive, which only occurs through the action of sufficient number of layers of inflationary gates.} of bits that are flipped on input:
+The initial condition is determined by the fraction $f$ of bits that are flipped on input:

+[We note that the assumption of independence of the bitline index cannot be justified unless $f$ is intensive, which only occurs through the action of sufficient number of layers of inflationary gates.]

 The evolution of the distribution and the vanishing of the SAC can be obtained by considering the average and moments of $p$.
 It is useful to change variables to $s_i{(\ell+1)}\equiv 2\,p_i{(\ell+1)}-1$, for which the recursion Eq.~\eqref{eq:app-recursion_pi} reads